antonioru/beautiful-react-hooks/docs/useMouseEvents.md

 ### Mastering the hook

 #### ✅ When to use

-- If in need to abstract some mouse related logic into a custom hooks
+- When need to abstract touch related logics into custom hooks(s)

 #### 🛑 What not to do